mrachinskiy/jewelcraft/.github/ISSUE_TEMPLATE/contribute-translation.md

 ---

-Attach translation dictionary, additionally provide your name and social network page to be featured in announcement.
+Attach .po translation file, additionally provide your name and social network page to be featured in announcement.